kylejones200/psis_4700_applied_ai/webslides/weekdetail_Evaluation-and-Metrics.md

 ## F1 Score

-A balance between precision and recall.
+A balance between precision and recall
-F1 = harmonic mean.
+F1 = harmonic mean
 Used when you need both quality and completeness

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.